yesdevnull/Making-Your-Site-Faster/Making Your Site Faster.md

 ## 5. The Easy Stuff (Surprise Slide)
 - Put your `<script>` tags in the footer (or use magic)[^14]
 - Load CSS asynchronously (e.g. Enhance.js[^15], Yepnope[^16], RequireJS[^17], etc) to stop it blocking your page load
+- Lazy load images so only images near the viewport are loaded[^18]

 [^14]: [The murky waters of script loading](http://www.html5rocks.com/en/tutorials/speed/script-loading/)